thiagomayllart/Harvis/README.md

 Harvis can only be used with the proper API Keys from Digital Ocean, Namecheap, APIVoid.

-These api keys should be added to the config.py file in the respective lines:
+These api keys should be added to the config.py file in the respective lines.
+Don't forget to setup your namecheap username in namecheap_username variable:

 ```
 digital_ocean_token = ""